🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🌐πŸ‘₯ Online Community Presence + 4.8 -- 20 Minimal online groups or forums dedicated to nomads in Palanga; what exists is fragmented and low-activity, akin to Mitrovica.
+🌐πŸ‘₯ Online Community Presence + 4.8 -- 20 Minimal online forums or dedicated groups for digital nomads in Palanga; most discussion occurs in broader Lithuania-focused communities.

 πŸ›‘οΈ SAFETY & TOLERANCE